Littora/Littora.github.io/apps/chatura/privacy-policy.md

 ## 5) How we use information

-We use information to (a) provide core functionality (store chats and preferences on-device and generate the AI outputs you request), (b) support continuity by transmitting necessary context for generation (including, for chat replies, the character’s full conversation history up to that point), and (c) maintain reliability and troubleshoot using limited metadata logs.
+We use information to (a) provide core functionality (store chats and preferences on-device and generate the AI outputs you request), (b) support continuity by transmitting necessary context for generation (including, for chat replies, the character’s full conversation history up to that point), and (c) understand app usage flow, maintain reliability, and troubleshoot using limited metadata logs.

 We do not use your information for advertising or marketing, and we do not track you across apps or websites.